Zrzdtc616/UK-Covid-19-newsdata/README.md

 # UK-Covid-19-newsdata
-These codes collect reports data on Covid-19 from British newspapers such as the Guardian and the Sun.
+This project uses python to collect and analyze reports data on Covid-19 from British newspapers including the Guardian and the Sun.